romeovs/creep/README.md

 ![terminal](screens/info.png "Terminal.app settings")

 ## Attribution
-Before I created creep I was using Proggy Tiny, which is a great font and has given me a lot of inspiration.
+Before I created creep I was using [Proggy Tiny](http://www.proggyfonts.net/), which is also great font and has given me the inspiration to create my own font.

+Also I would like to compliment the creators of [gbdfed](http://www.math.nmsu.edu/~mleisher/Software/gbdfed/) on their work.
+I really enjoy using it.

 ## License
 I love you all, so please use this font as much as you like for free.
 But make sure you provide the